IBM/ibm-block-csi-driver/README.md

 ```

-Additional info on the driver:
+More detail on the driver can be viewed as below:

 ```sh
 ### if `feature-gates=CSIDriverRegistry` was set to `true` then CSIDriver object for the driver will be automaticaly created.
 Can be viewed by running: